 Family – Solanaceae (Nightshade)

 Fruit is a poisonous globose berry, 0.8-1.2 inch wide, green with darker veins like a miniature watermelon, turning a dull yellow at maturity.
-Each fruit contains hundreds of small flattish seeds and a single plants is capable of producing tens of thousands of seeds in a single season.
-Cattle, raccoons, deer and birds feed on the fruit and then disperse seeds.
+Each fruit contains hundreds of small flattish seeds and a single plant is capable of producing tens of thousands of seeds in a single season.
+Cattle, raccoons, deer, and birds feed on the fruit and then disperse seeds.